Clinical Nutrition, M.S.

 - Maintain a 3.0 GPA or higher each semester

-- Have no grade below C in any course; students may repeat the course only one time only to raise their grade
+- Have no grade below C in any course; students may repeat the course one time only to raise their grade

 The School of Health Profession's grade appeal policy can be found on Facilities and Resources.